The perilous 1,000-mile journey to save Africa’s endangered black rhinos

 After three sessions, Tomas Maluleque (33) and Orlando Matuassa (26) were found guilty in Xai Xai Provincial court on 30th Aug 2019 for poaching two rhino and the unlawful possession of four horns, firearms and ammunition.
 They received sentences of 19 and 17 years respectively.
 Added to this they both received a fine equivalent to $96 (5958.4 Mozambique Meticais) and were ordered to pay restitution to Limpopo NP amounting to $20 000 (1 276 800 Mozambique Meticais) each.

 In November 2018, three more poachers were arrested whilst attempting to enter Kruger just 15km south of where the initial rhino incident had taken place in August of that year.
 Since then, there have been minimal incursions and animals poached along this section of the border compared to the statistics of 2017.
 Court proceedings for this ongoing case are pending.

-The upsurge in anti-poaching successes in Limpopo NP can be directly attributed to the close collaboration between ANAC and Peace Parks Foundation, supported by the Dyck Advisory Group and the French Development Agency (AFD).
+The upsurge in anti-poaching successes in Limpopo NP can be directly attributed to the close collaboration between ANAC and Peace Parks Foundation, supported by the Environment Management and Conservation Trust (EMCT) and the French Development Agency (AFD).

 Over the past five years, Peace Parks has provided similar support to Kruger through the Rhino Protection Programme, with amongst other things more than 300 rangers trained through the Southern African Wildlife College; vital equipment and infrastructure provided; and various innovative technology-based solutions deployed including the ground-breaking Postcode Meerkat wide area surveillance system.
 This support was made possible through support from the Dutch, Swedish and UK People’s Postcode Lotteries as well as various private donors.